Lifting Ourselves by our Own Bootstraps: Reading and Writing as Tools for Professional Development

 Because writing is a follow-up to reading, writing cannot be developed alone if you do not read.
 In fact, writing is like a physical activity – the more you do it, the more comfortable it feels, so if one wants to develop this set of skills in a second/foreign language, one has to continue doing it.

 The first thing to do to overcome the inhibition to writing is to consider your writing is your personal story written to inform friends of your success and your good work in your classroom.
-Also, as (Richard & Lockhart, 1996) say, you can think that as insiders you are letting the world know your point for view of your own practice.
-They further suggest that you can start writing by questioning your own classroom practice – reflect on how successful your lessons were and what contributed in the success or failure of your lesson.
-Such writing will help aid your professional learning as it promotes ownership, agency and authority in your profession.
+Also, as Richard and Lockhart (1996) argue, you can think that as insiders you are letting the world know your point of view of your own practice.
+They further suggest that you can start writing by questioning your own classroom practice – reflect on how successful your lessons were and what contributed to the success or failure of your lesson.
+Such writing aids your professional learning as it promotes ownership, agency and authority in your profession.

 Why Teachers Should Read and Write?

 Based on my personal experience, it is necessary to read and write regularly.
 There are multiple benefits of it.
 As argued above, reading and writing are tools for your personal and professional development.
-I feel, there are other short term benefits of reading and writing.
+I feel, there are other short-term benefits of reading and writing.
 The first of them is that writing can function as natural andormorphine to heal your stress.
-Teaching is a pressure job and has a tight schedule and time pressure, and this causes release of stress related hormone.
+Teaching is a pressure job and has a tight schedule and time pressure, and this causes the release of the stress-related hormone.
 To reduce such hormone and to heal yourself, you need to read and write; they can be an essential survival tool!

-Thirdly, you are never short of ideas, and you can always involve your students, peers and colleagues longer and engaging discussion by talking about the recent book that you have read, by discussing the world view of different authors and findings of recent research.
+Thirdly, you are never short of ideas, and you can always involve your students, peers and colleagues in longer and engaging discussions by talking about the recent book that you have read, by discussing the worldview of different authors and findings of recent research.

-Last of all, when your writing gets publishes and is read by others, you gain the greatest satisfaction that you can think of as a teacher.
+Last of all, when your writing gets published and is read by others, you gain the greatest satisfaction that you can think of as a teacher.